 Mais le bonhonne, s’il passait ses journées à scruter la prunelle d’autrui, ne savait pas pour autant lire dans les regards.
 C’était le prototype du docteur Je-m’en-fous, hautain, cassant, plein de morgue, qui pour sa consultation convoquait impérativement les patients à huit heures, arrivait à neuf, et repartait à neuf heures cinq après avoir consacré à chacun quarante-cinq seconds de son précieux temps.
 (Bauby 59-60)

-Bauby is so shocked by the opthalmologist’s dismissive attitude that after a few weeks he begins to wonder if the hospital has not in fact decided to employ him precisely because of his rebarbative nature, “pour catalyser la sourde méfiance que le corps médical finit par faire naître chez les patients de longue durée.”
-(Bauby 60) It is as if this particular doctor’s role is not only to treat Bauby’s eyes, but also, and perhaps more importantly, to remind him, and us, of the problems associated with the medical model of disability.
+Bauby is so shocked by the ophthalmologist’s dismissive attitude that after a few weeks he begins to wonder if the hospital has not in fact decided to employ him precisely because of his rebarbative nature, “pour catalyser la sourde méfiance que le corps médical finit par faire naître chez les patients de longue durée” (Bauby 60).
+It is as if this particular doctor’s role is not only to treat Bauby’s eyes, but also, and perhaps more importantly, to remind him, and us, of the problems associated with the medical model of disability.

 The ophthalmologist is an extreme example of the medical establishment’s paradoxical inability to communicate with its clients, but he is not the only medic in Berck who fails to establish a meaningful relationship with Bauby.
 After some weeks at Berck, Bauby comes to the unfortunate conclusion that not many of his carers have any real desire to communicate with him.
 Only his speech therapist Sandrine and a psychologist use his bespoke communication system.
-The rest either do their best to interpret his facial gestures without asking him about them directly, or, worse still, abandon him whilst pretending not to notice his “signaux de détresse”.
-(Bauby 46) It is one of the key ironies of Le Scaphandre et le apillon that Bauby is able to communicate better with the reader than the vast majority of his carers can communicate with him.
+The rest either do their best to interpret his facial gestures without asking him about them directly, or, worse still, abandon him whilst pretending not to notice his “signaux de détresse” (Bauby 46).
+It is one of the key ironies of Le Scaphandre et le papillon that Bauby is able to communicate better with the reader than the vast majority of his carers can communicate with him.
 Bauby’s unflattering depiction of the medical professionals he encounters does not mean that he is critical of medical intervention as such or of the care given to him in particular.
 He is well aware that he would not be alive without the hospital’s sophisticated reanimation techniques and he is extraordinarily complimentary about some of the people who work with him, particularly his “ange gardien”, the speech therapist Sandrine who not only devised his blink-speech system but is also helping him relearn to talk.
 (Bauby 45) But this sketch of the ophthalmologist nonetheless reveals that critics of the medical model of disability are right to highlight the dangers of a way of thinking about disability which neglects to treat its patients as autonomous and important individuals.

 Language and the Construction of Disability